History of juggling: Other cultures

 In 1528, Emperor Babur of Hindustan described in his memoir a group of jugglers simultaneously spinning seven rings on their forehead, thighs, fingers, and toes.
 In the same year, Aztec antipodist jugglers were brought to Europe by Hernán Cortés and painted by Christoph Weiditz.

 Stewart Culin in Games of the North American Indians lists examples of juggling among the Naskapi, Eskimo, Achomawi, Bannock, Shoshone, Ute, and Zuni tribes of North America.
 One example, quoted from George Dorsey, describes a game played by Shoshone women who juggled up to four balls made of mud, cut gypsum, or rounded water-worn stones.
 Dorsey describes betting contests in which the women raced toward an objective such as a tree or tipi while juggling.
 This may be an early example of joggling.

 Otedama is a traditional Japanese juggling game practiced by women throwing up to five balls in a shower pattern, often while singing rhymes.
 A similar game called hiko, involving throwing limes, gourds, or tuitui nuts in the shower pattern has been played by young girls in Tonga for centuries.
 The earliest record of juggling in Tonga is from Johann Reinhold Forster in 1773, who describes a girl of 10–12 years juggling five fruits on the beach.
 Incredibly, Polynesian women have been verified showering 7 tuitui nuts, and there are reliable reports of women showering up to 10 nuts.

+Animals

+The history of juggling might precede humans as juggling-like behaviors, defined as the rhythmic, non-functional intentional aerial tossing and recapturing of objects have been observed as a form of play in nonhuman animals.
+Captive Asian small-clawed otters (Aonyx cinereus) while lying on their backs have been seen tossing pebbles between their paws.
+Male adult Hainan gibbons (Nomascus hainanus) have been observed repeatedly throwing and catching sticks while they move through the canopy.
+Long-tailed macaques (Macaca fascicularis), engage in stone-handling including them tossing and retrieving stones.
+A black-horned capuchin monkey (Sapajus nigritus cucullatus) was observed to have "picked up a coconut and performed a sequence of seven successive throws and recoveries, each executed with precision, rhythm, and apparent intentionality."